JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 ### Partial realization of Hilbert's program

-While the incompleteness did show that Hilbert's program was impossible in its entirety, a partial realization was found in 1976 by Harvey Friedman[^partialhilbert] and used primitive recursive arithmetic.
+While the incompleteness did show that Hilbert's program was impossible in its entirety, a partial realization was found in 1976 by Harvey Friedman and used primitive recursive arithmetic.[^partialhilbert]

-There is an fairly expressive logical system called
+There is an fairly expressive logical system named
 \\(\\mathsf{WKL}_0\\) which asserts the existence of actual infinity in some circumstances.

 An illustrative example of Weak Kőnig's lemma (for which this system is named) is the following.